DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 You can only complete a funded SKE course if your training provider makes it a condition of the offer to train with them.

-You'll choose your SKE course provider, but your teacher training provider can help you decide on the right one for you.
+You'll choose your SKE course provider, but your teacher training provider can help to decide on the right one for you.

 ### SKE subjects